OpenATO/website/pages/conduct.md

 * Unwelcome sexual attention
 * Pattern of inappropriate social contact, such as requesting/assuming inappropriate levels of intimacy with others
 * Continued one-on-one communication after requests to cease
-* Deliberate “outing” of any aspect of a person’s identity without their consent except as necessary to protect other ATO ASAP members or other vulnerable people from intentional abuse
+* Deliberate “outing” of any aspect of a person’s identity without their consent except as necessary to protect other OpenATO members or other vulnerable people from intentional abuse
 * Publication of non-harassing private communication

-The ATO ASAP community prioritizes marginalized people’s safety over privileged people’s comfort.
-The ATO ASAP Anti-Abuse Team will not act on complaints regarding:
+The OpenATO community prioritizes marginalized people’s safety over privileged people’s comfort.
+The OpenATO Anti-Abuse Team will not act on complaints regarding:

 * ‘Reverse’ -isms, including ‘reverse racism,’ ‘reverse sexism,’ and ‘cisphobia’ (because these things don’t exist)
 * Reasonable communication of boundaries, such as “leave me alone,” “go away,” or “I’m not discussing this with you.”